How to Be Your Own Best Cycling Coach

 Control your bike rather than your bike controlling you.
 Corner using your body weight to maneuver the bike.
 Think about putting the majority of your weight on your outside leg and imagine that weight transferring equally through your front and back tires into the pavement.
 Doing this, you’re going to shift where your body makes contact with your seat if it makes contact at all.
 You and the bike should be moving to the same beat.
 If you're battling your bike, you’re off beat.

 Scan the corner like you would the discoteca at midnight and evaluate how much you need to slow down (or speedup!).
-All the breaking should be done before the corner.
+All the braking should be done before the corner.
 Not in the corner and after will surely be too late!
 It’s a highly learnable skill.
 The important part is learning it.

 Notice road surfaces.
 If you encounter gravel (the key is to avoid it) and you’re headed straight for it like an Italian man approaches a woman, let your bike simply roll over it the straightest, most direct possible line.
 Breaking or cornering in gravel for most of us yields unpredictable results.
 Don’t panic, straighten your line, then course correct once you’re through it.